hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/139_the_future_of_india.md

 preserved their religion.
 Temple alter temple was broken down by the foreign conqueror, but no sooner had the wave passed than the spire of the temple rose up again.
-Some of these old temples of Southern India and those like Somnâth of Gujarat will teach you volumes of wisdom, will give you a keener insight into the history of the race than any amount of books.
+Some of these old temples of Southern India and those like Somnāth of Gujarat will teach you volumes of wisdom, will give you a keener insight into the history of the race than any amount of books.
 Mark how these temples bear the marks of a hundred attacks and a hundred regenerations, continually destroyed and continually springing